cb-v4s/ghoulies/README.md

 - **Postgres** SQL database.
 - **Redis** Memory-based data storage (gamer speed pro max) used mainly for keeping track of active Websocket sessions, rooms info and caching.
 - **React** SPA for dynamic and interactive UI components.
+- **HTML Canvas API** faster for complex, interactive graphics because it doesn't have to maintain a DOM for each object

 ### Setup